jonmccreery/idmeup/README.md

 In order to achieve this goal, I needed to solve two fundamental problems.

-First, how to managed connectivity between my development laptop and the resources I was managing in GCP, and also how to expose the application to the world in a scalable way.
-For the first problem, the solution was to distribute keys to compute instances using GCP metadata at deployment time, then creating a bastion host with a public IP that I use to tunnnel Ansible traffic.
-For public consumption, I put the web application behind a pool of nginx servers running as pass through proxies.
-Those in turn are located behind a GCP load balancers also configured as pass through proxies.
-I adopted this two level approach in order to give myself the isolation and massive scale of google's load balancing while still retaining a greater level of control over inbound traffic using nginx as the application's needs evolve.
+First, how to manage connectivity.
+For command and control purposes, I needed a link to the project's VPC subnet and I also needed expose the application to the world in a scalable way.
+For the first problem, I distribute keys to compute instances using GCP metadata at deployment time.
+I then create a bastion host with a public IP that I use to tunnnel Ansible traffic.

+To make the public interface between the application and the internet as robust as possible, I put the web application itself behind a pool of nginx servers running as pass through proxies.
+Those in turn are located behind a GCP load balancer also configured as a raw TCP proxy.
+I adopted this two level approach in order to give myself the isolation and massive scale of Google's load balancing infrstructure while still retaining a high level of control over inbound traffic using nginx.
+As the application's needs evolve, it would be possible to implement more sophisticated balancing and routing stratagies, and terminating HTTPS traffic on infrastructure under our control gives similar benefits.

-The second thing to design was a way to transfer information determined at build time, such as dynamically assigned IP address, from Terraform into Ansible.
+Secondly, I needed to design a way to transfer information determined at build time, like dynamically assigned IP addresses, from Terraform into Ansible.
 The most straightforward way that I found was to directly create files in the idmeup working directory using a local_file resource in Terraform that I then reference during the Ansible run.